ranjithshegde/ofxNI2/README.md

 The included libfreenect2-openni driver is using the OpenCL back-end.
 Compile your own version if you need Cuda or any one of the other Libfreenect2 back-ends.

+It also supports the Orbbec Astra camera, but only for receiving the depth data, not skeleton tracking.

 All Platforms
 -------------
 Logging is enabled in 3 ways.